vuoz/chalk/Readme.md

 - Make sure to work in a well ventilated area and wash your hands afterwards.
 - These switches are super unforgiving.
 You will most likely not be able to desolder these once attached.
 Take you time and be aware that one simple mistake could ruin the whole board
 - Out of the box these switchs sound horrendous, you will need to do some mods.
 [Mikeholscher](https://github.com/mikeholscher/zmk-config-mikefive/tree/main/files/mods) has some guides .
 I am still experimenting.
 - The battery is quite a tight fit.
-Some varients might not fit perfectly, others might fit.
+Some varients might not fit perfectly, others will.
 Mathematically it should, but small deviations in size might affect the fit.

+## Ordering guide for the PCB
+- Find the files in the /gerber folder,create a zip file and upload it to you PCB manufacturer of choice.
+- Specs:
+    - 1mm thickness ( the case is designed for a 1mm thick PCB )
+    - lead free HASL ( not required but recommended )
+    - Pick a nice solder mask color.
+There is no space for a frontplate, so the solder mask will be visible.

 ## Build guide